DETAILED ACTION

 Regulatory elements are known in the art, including ubiquitin promoters.
 Peykari et al (2019) Crop Biotech.
 25: 35-45 (published 2019, hereafter Peykari) analyzed the features present in the sequence of a Cicer arietinum Ubiquitin 10 promoter and found TATA-boxes, CAAT-boxes, GATA-boxes, Inr elements, and other known regulatory element features (table 2).
 Hernandez-Garcia et al (2014) Plant Science.
 217-218: 109-119 (published 12/14/2013, hereafter Hernandez Garcia) also describes promoters of Ubiquitin genes as highly active in almost all organs and tissues throughout most of a plant’s life cycle (page 112, left column, paragraph 2).
 Strong polyubiquitin promoters comprise a well-conserved G-box like motif (figure 3) and often also contain leading introns in the 5’UTR that may be included as part of the promoter to enhance transgene expression (page 114, left column, paragraph 3).
 However, Hernandez-Garcia describes how polyubiquitin promoters may have contrasting expression levels in different plants, and transgene expression may not be fully predictable as factors to regulate promoters may not exist in heterologous systems (page 116, right column, paragraph 5).

 Structural features responsible for promoter activity, including promoter activity of constitutive ubiquitin genes are known in the art and familiar to one of ordinary skill.
-However, the polynucleotides required by the claims of the instant specification are not limited to promoters or to ubiquitin promoters specifically but encompass polynucleotides of as little as 100 nucleotides found within SEQ ID NOs: 156-160, and for claims 13-18, essentially any sequence since variants are encompassed, with any regulatory activity.
+However, the polynucleotides required by the claims of the instant specification are not limited to promoters or to ubiquitin promoters specifically but encompass polynucleotides of as little as 137 nucleotides found within SEQ ID NOs: 156-160.
+Claims 13-18 require that the regulatory element is capable of increasing expression of a heterologous polynucleotide, but claims 1 & 3-12 encompass sequences with any regulatory activity.

 One of skill in the art would not recognize that Applicant was in possession of the necessary common attributes or features of this broad genus in view of the disclosed species.

-Applicant urges that amended claims require at least 100 contiguous nucleotides and so one of ordinary skill in the art would recognize that the Applicant was in possession of the claimed invention at the time of filing (Remarks, page 5, paragraph 8-page 6 paragraph 2).
+Applicant urges that amended claims recite a polynucleotide having at least 98% identity to the full length of SEQ ID NOs: 156-160 and a fragment comprising 137 contiguous nucleotides of a sequence selected from SEQ ID NO: 156-160.
+Applicant urges that Table 5 of the specification shows truncations and describes claimed sequences and their expression score, so one of ordinary skill in the art would recognize that Applicant was in possession of the claimed invention at the time of filing (Remarks, page 6, paragraphs 3-7).

 Claim Rejections - 35 USC § 103